Career Development Support Making a Lasting Impact

 Tyrice Walker ’21 works in human resources for Procter & Gamble

-Mason Kramer ’22 also gives credit to the ICG for helping him build the professional background to land his first internship.
+Mason Kramer ’22 gives credit to the ICG for helping him build the professional skills to land his first internship.
 “I knew that networking would be important to finding a job,” Kramer recalls.
 While juggling responsibilities as a student athlete for the Saints football team, and working part-time jobs as a valet and for a local landscaping company, Kramer says he became connected to the ICG through an advertisement for the career ambassadors program.

-Mason Kramer ’22 is a Clinical Research Associate for Medpace
+Mason Kramer ’22 is a clinical research associate for Medpace

-Later in his college career, a friend introduced Mason to a prestigious internship opportunity at Medpace, a global clinical research organization (CRO) headquartered in Cincinnati.
+Later in his college career, a friend introduced Kramer to a prestigious internship opportunity at Medpace, a global clinical research organization (CRO) headquartered in Cincinnati.
 Building on his experience at the ICG and academic success, Kramer landed an internship in the spring of 2021, and through his efforts secured a full-time job offer with the company after graduation.

 “My experiences at the ICG – knowledge about resumes, experience with mock interviews and what businesses are looking for – helped me secure this role.”